-- · submitting your proxy instruction/vote online; or - · completing, signing and returning the enclosed form of proxy, in accordance with the instructions set out in Part III of this document.
+- submitting your proxy instruction/vote online; - completing, signing and returning the enclosed form of proxy, or - attending and voting in person at the AGM in accordance with the instructions set out in Part III of this document.

 All resolutions will be put to a vote by poll based on the instructions received.
 On a poll, each Shareholder has one vote for every share held and the Board considers that this will result in a fairer and more accurate indication of the views of Shareholders as a whole.